hexagontk/hexagon/hexagon_core/README.md

 ### Install the Dependency

 This module is not meant to be imported directly.
 It will be included by using any other part of the toolkit.
-However, if you only want to use the utilities, logging or dependency injection (i.e., for a desktop application), you can import it with the following code:
+However, if you only want to use the utilities, logging or serialization (i.e., for a desktop application), you can import it with the following code:

 === "build.gradle"